OJReine/astraee-discord-bot/README.md

 ### Scaling for Multiple Servers
 The bot is designed to work across multiple Discord servers:
 - All data is scoped by `serverId`
-- Each server maintains independent embed templates and streams
+- Each server maintains independent streams, moderation logs, and statistics
-- User data is tracked per server
+- User data is tracked per server with separate level systems
+- Auto-moderation settings are server-specific
+- Reaction roles work independently per server

 ## ✦ Support ✦